How to Drive in the Florida Rain

 Despite your precautions, you may run into a situation where you lose traction and your car starts sliding.
 Here’s what you need to remember.

-- Turn Into the Slide – If you turn away from the slide, your tires aren’t in position to channel the water out of the way.
+If you turn away from the slide, your tires aren’t in a position to channel the water out of the way.
 Worse, you’ll likely flip your car over when your tires regain traction.
-Go with the force moving your car.
+Go with the force of moving your car.

 Learning How to Drive in the Florida Rain

-We deal with this weather every year.
+We deal with this weather every year, so you need to know how to drive in the Florida rain.
 It’s better to be prepared and pay attention so you’re not the one waiting for a tow truck while all the other drivers curse you for screwing up I-4.
 Just slow down and pay attention.